boazbk/tcs/lec_03_computation.md

 ### The NAND-CIRC Programming language { #nandsec }

-Just like we did for Boolean circuits, we can define a programming language analog of NAND circuits.
+Just like we did for Boolean circuits, we can define a programming-language analog of NAND circuits.
 It is even simpler than the AON-CIRC language since we only have a single operation.
 We define the _NAND-CIRC Programming Language_ to be a programming language where every line has the following form: